iNZightVIT/Lite/README.md

 - data:
 This directory holds all the data.
 The data must be placed in sub-directories, which will come up as data categories within iNZight *Lite*.

+- www:
+This directory is used for graphics and/or web-related files such as .css and .gif/.jpeg/.png.
+Images are stored in a sub-directory called "images".

 - panels:
 This directory contains the gui, server, help, and other functions for each module.
 The directory/file names will be of the form:

 - [Directory] N_panel-name
 - [Directory] M_sub-panel-name